brucellino/upgraded-adventure/_posts/2022-08-01-consul-digitalocean.md

 This looks like a _Catch-22_ at first glance, because we can't generate an encryption key without Consul, but  we can't deploy Consul without an encryption key.
 What is more, if it's generated on one Consul server, how is it then shared with the others?
-I spent a few hours thinking about this, tempted to revert back to the _"Deus ex Machina"_ approach of pre-registering a key in a Vault KV store... until I read [the documentation](https://www.consul.io/docs/security/encryption#gossip-encryption) again:
+I spent a few hours thinking about this, tempted to revert to the _"Deus ex Machina"_ approach of pre-registering a key in a Vault KV store... until I read [the documentation](https://www.consul.io/docs/security/encryption#gossip-encryption) again:

 > The key must be 32-bytes, Base64 encoded.